16 May Is Knee Valgus Always Bad in Weight Lifting?

-The term “knee valgus” refers to the inward motion of the knees towards midline of the body.
-If we are going to analyze the safety of valgus we need to have a better understanding of what it is.
+The term “knee valgus” refers to the inward motion of the knees towards the midline of the body.
+If we are going to analyze the safety of valgus, we need to have a better understanding of what it is.
 I propose the following definitions of three different types of knee valgus.

 Up next is a VALGUS MOMENT, in which the knees move towards the midline but do not cross that imaginary line between the hips and ankles.
-This is often misinterpreted as an actual valgus position but careful examination will show the knees not traveling inside the imaginary line running between the hips and the ankles.
+This is often misinterpreted as an actual valgus position.
+But, careful examination will show the knees not traveling inside the imaginary line running between the hips and the ankles.
 I see no problems at all with this movement.

 View this post on Instagram